alireza13742010/LIAMA3_chatbot_Arabic_Engligh/README.md

 This repository is for developing the chatbot on health care question and answer.
 In this respository the LIAMA3 with 7 bilions paramters is trained using an RTX3090ti on the available datasets on the Hugging face.

 The number of used questions and answers for training the model is 20 milions.
+The model support question and answers in Arabic, Persian, English and Espanish Languages.